-It can happen to anyone.
+A slip & fall injury can happen to anyone.
 You are walking along store aisles, slip on a wet floor and take a fall.
-Or you trip on an uneven floor or driveway on a public or private property with the same result.
+Or you trip on an uneven floor or driveway on public or private property with the same result.
 The truth is that slip & fall accidents are some of the most common accidents.
 According to the National Floor Safety Institute, falls represent the cause of over 8 million hospital admissions across the US every year.
 When it happens to you, you should know that you have rights.
-An experience personal injury attorney can help you file a premises liability claim against the property owners' insurance company and obtain monetary compensation for your economic and non-economic damages.
+An experienced slip & fall injury attorney can help you file a premises liability claim against the property owners' insurance company and obtain monetary compensation for your economic and non-economic damages.

 Every day we may encounter unsafe conditions in various places we visit.
 A slippery floor or an icy driveway, an old and rickety staircase and inadequately signaled dangerous areas represent examples of situations covered by premises liability law in the state of Louisiana.

 And there is no such thing as "just a slip and fall".
 Accident victims of slip&fall incidents may require long-term medical treatment and even remain with a permanent disability and loss of quality of life.
 According to the Center for Disease Control and Prevention: